hug-sch/vse-docs/setup/organize/strip-types/scene.rst

    Last but not least, the speed of a (complex) scene strip is far from optimal.

 Camera
    The same reasoning holds for multiple cameras.
 The active camera is set in the original scene.
 But the receiving scene can choose to use another camera.
 If the original scene has multiple cameras, you can choose here which camera to use.
-This is very useful in multicam-editing.
+This is very useful in Multicam-editing.

    Following options ``Show Grease Pencil`` and ``Transparent`` only appear if Camera (see above) has been selected.